Exact finite-dimensional description for networks of globally coupled spiking neurons: Globally coupled spiking neurons

 Next we follow the approach of Ott and Antonsen \cite{Ott-Antonsen-08} and make an assumption that the density $P(\theta,t;\eta)$ is an analytic function of the complex-valued parameter $\eta$ in the upper half-plane and converges exponentially to zero as $\text{Im}(\eta) \to \infty$.
 Then, the integral over $\eta$ can be taken by virtue of the Cauchy residue theorem (using the pole $\eta=i$)

 so that

 Using Eqs.~\eqref{eq:zcnoise} together with $\omega=1+I(t)+\Delta \eta$ and $h(t)=\frac{g+i(I(t)+\Delta\eta-1)}{2}$ evaluated at the pole $\eta=i$, we finally obtain

-Noteworthy, both Cauchy noise and Cauchy inhomogeneity have the same effect on the dynamics of the population, so that one can introduce the effective inhomogeneity parameter $\g=\Delta+\gamma$.
-We stress here, however, that while the effect of noise in Eqs.~\eqref{eq:ni} is unconditional, the effect of the inhomogeneity is based on an additional assumption about analyticity of the distribution density.
+Noteworthy, both Cauchy noise and Cauchy inhomogeneity have the same effect on the dynamics of the population, that is why we introduced the effective inhomogeneity parameter $\g=\Delta+\gamma$ in Eq.~\eqref{eq:micro_cn_inh}.
+We remark, however, that the microscopic state of the network can depend on the relative weighting $c$ of deterministic and stochastic individual inputs, as analyzed in more detail in \cite{clusella_montbrio_2022}.
+We also stress here that while the effect of noise in Eqs.~\eqref{eq:ni} is unconditional, the effect of the inhomogeneity is based on an additional assumption about analyticity of the distribution density.
 This will be important for the interpretation of the dynamical regimes below.

 In another remark we would like to stress a special feature of the Cauchy-distributed noise: because in Fourier space it acts proportionally to the mode number, the resulting system \eqref{eq:ni} is homogeneous in mode number $n$, which is essential for the theory below.
 This was first recognized in Refs.~\cite{Toenjes-Pikovsky-20,Tanaka-20}.
 In contradistinction, Gaussian noise acts proportionally to the square of the mode number and thus destroys homogeneity of system \eqref{eq:ni}.